 1. Guest blogging isn't effective.

 The truth is just the opposite; guest blogging can be very effective.
 Whether it's the owner of the website, a published author, or a one-time guest blogger, as long as the content is relevant and of value to your target consumer, blogging (no matter the author) will benefit your business.
-Often having more than just one author can be appealing to visitors because there isn't just one voice, and it offers multiple perspectives and topics.
+Often having more than one author can appeal to visitors because there isn't just one voice, and it offers multiple perspectives and topics.

 2. More links are better than more content.

 It's never a bad idea to include links to helpful content that helps reinforce your messaging, but this isn't necessarily a case of more is better.
 Having too many links can be confusing and overwhelming to the reader.
 It's great to have links to supplement your words or provide further information on a topic, but time is better spent on well-written content.